srmadscience/voltdb-nwaysettlement/README.md

 ## Why it works ##

 * The individual inserts into the transactions table are done by a stored procedure that handles basic sanity related questions, such as whether the user exists and whether they have enough money.
-* The only way a transaction can go from PENDING to DONE is if the server side process updates the rows involved.
+* The only way a transaction can go from PENDING to PAYERDONE to DONE is if the server side process updates the rows involved.
 * This update only happens if the correct number of rows have been created.

 ## What an outside observer would see ##

-* They use a client API that's a bit slow but either returns DONE or FAILED.
+* They use a client API that's a bit slow but either returns DONE, CANTSTART or CANTFINISH.
+* CANTFINISH means the database task finished the transaction.
 * The database is ACID:
 	* Atomic: Either all the elements of a transaction happen or none of them do.
-	* Consistent: At no point can an outside observer look at the system and see DONE transaction whose Amount does not add up to zero.
+	* Consistent: At no point can an outside observer look at the system and see DONE transaction whose Amount does not add up to zero and whose effective data is in the past.
 	* Isolation: With the obvious exception of a user running out of money the order transactions reach the system is immaterial.
 	* Durable: DONE and FAILED transactions are Durable.
 PENDING transactions have a life expectancy of around 3ms before changing to DONE or FAILED.